nestybox/sysbox/docs/user-guide/install-k8s.md

     can live side-by-side with non Sysbox pods and can communicate with them according to your K8s networking policy.

--   In the past, we used a separate daemonset to install CRI-O. That daemonset is now deprecated, though it can be found [here](../../sysbox-k8s-manifests/daemonset/crio).
-    There is no need to use it any more, as the sysbox-deploy-k8s daemonset now installs both CRI-O and Sysbox on the node (it's faster and simpler to use only one daemonset).

 -   If you hit problems, refer to the [troubleshooting sysbox-deploy-k8s](troubleshoot-k8s.md) doc.

 ## Installation of Sysbox Enterprise Edition (Sysbox-EE)